storybookjs/react-native/docs/src/pages/formats/storiesof-api/index.md

 ## Legacy loading

-With the module format, we introduced a `load` API.
+With the Component Story Format (CSF), we introduced a `load` API.
 To load the all `.stories.js` files, including `storiesOf` files, simply run the following in your Storybook config file:

 ```js
 import { load } from '@storybook/react';